acse-2020/acse2020-acse9-finalreport-acse-yl5520/README.md

 `hosts-conf-default.json` defines the number of people of each attribute.
 See `ACSE_FinalReport_Virus_Yuanshen_Liao.pdf` for explanation of attributes.

 `schedule-default.json` defines the time for people being inside or outside of the classroom. `"type": 1` indicates people are inside the classroom during the given period of time and are outside the classroom during the non-given period of time, `"type": 0` is vice versa. `"start"` indicates the starting time of the simulation, `"details"` indicates the periods of time. `"start"` and `"details"` must be in the same format.
 Keys in `"details"` must be the first three characters of a day in a week.

+## Others

+`scripts/` contains some python scritps used in development for analysing or plotting simulation output, it is not relevant to the simulation process.